treeverse/spark-client/README.md

 * Create a DataFrame for listing the objects in a specific commit or branch.
 * Compute changes between two commits.
 * Export your data for consumption outside lakeFS.
-* Bulk operations on underlying storage
+* Bulk operations on underlying storage.

 ## Getting Started
 Start Spark Shell / PySpark with the `--packages` flag: